mattions/neuronvisio/docs/screenshots.rst

 Pylab integration
 -----------------

-It is possible to use the standard pylab tool and to decide in which figure to plot the curve.
+It is possible to use the standard pylab tool and to plot the timecourses in the current figure, or create a new one just selecting another output figure number.

 .. image:: images/pylab_integration.png
     :scale: 70